AnomalyInnovations/serverless-bundle/README.md

 - Customizing Babel and Webpack configs

   This plugin does not support customizing the Babel and Webpack configs, since [serverless-webpack](https://www.github.com/serverless-heaven/serverless-webpack) does a pretty good job with that.
 However, if you think the default config is missing some key features, feel free to open an issue about it.

+- Supporting specific packages

+  Certain packages like (`formidable@1.x`) do not work with Webpack without customizing the config.
+To support these packages, we use the `fixPackages` option.
+This allows us to customize the Webpack config without having folks learn about the internals of Webpack, or maintaining their own complicated configs.
+If a specific package doesn't work without customizing the Webpack config, add to the `fixPackages` option and submit a PR.

 - Packager scripts